Patient advocates – ePAGs

 European Patient Advocacy Groups (ePAGs) bring together rare disease patient advocates who are actively involved in the work of the European Reference Networks.

 Each ePAG corresponds to the scope of one of the 24 ERNs, aligning patient organisations and clinicians, experts and researchers working on the same rare or complex disease or highly specialised intervention.

 ePAG advocates represent the interests of the wider patient community to ensure that the needs of people living with a rare disease are included in the strategic and operational delivery of the networks.

 In order to ensure a higher level of involvement of patients in the decision and opinion-making processes, EURORDIS has established ePAGs for each established ERN. ePAGs bring together elected patient representatives and affiliated organisations who will ensure the patient voice is heard throughout the ERNs’ activities. ePAGs are formed of member organisations and elected representatives.

-Patient representatives provide the patient perspective on the organisation and management of the network, specifically to:
+Patient representatives participate in all BOND governance bodies, bringing their perspective on the organisation and management of the network, specifically to:

 - ensure and promote that clinical care is patient-centred and respects patients’ rights and choices